Frequently Asked Questions

 What if I relapse?

 First, contact your Compliance Nurse Investigator.
 You will need to sign a cease practice agreement and notify your employer.
-You will also receive a Board order for a Substance Use Disorder evaluation that will need to be completed and recommendations met.
+You will also receive a Board order for a Mental Health/Substance Use Disorder evaluation that will need to be completed and recommendations met.

 Will this be cleared from my record?

-Unless you entered KARE through Agreed Order or Board Decision then yes, upon successful completion.
+Unless you entered KARE through an Agreed Order or Board Decision, participation in KARE will be cleared from your record upon successful completion.

 What if I am selected for a drug test and I cannot afford to test that day?